It had been about three weeks since Kakashi-sensei had passed us. And let me tell you—what a boring three weeks! Honestly.

 "Impressive," Kakashi said, still staring at Naruto's hand.
 "Normally it takes months of training under a sensei before acquiring the capability to do what you've just done now, Sakura.
 And you trained by yourself?"

 "That's so cool, Sakura-chan!"
 Naruto exclaimed, grinning.

 "I see," Kakashi said, "Very impressive, Sakura."

-I grinned at his praise.
-"The books were very clear and Hinata helped me with my chakra control.
+I grinned at his praise, and puffed up just a bit.
+"The books were very clear and Hinata-chan helped me with my chakra control.
 I couldn't have done it so quickly without her."